Talk to us

 Support Network

-Bladder Health UK operates a network of “local support groups” and “phone-pals.”
+Bladder Health UK operates a network of “local support groups” via volunteers.

-The local groups and phone- pals are a way of providing a more personal form of support to charity members.
-Local groups and phone- pals are run by volunteers who are usually members of the charity.
-Co-ordinators organise group meetings in their local area and are also a telephone support contact.
-This is especially helpful for newly diagnosed members who generally need more help and advice.
-Since the Covid pandemic we have explored holding these meetings via Zoom and this has proved to be successful and encouraged more people to join in.
+The local groups are a way of providing a more personal form of support to charity members.
+Local groups are run by volunteers who are usually members of the charity.
+Co-ordinators organise face to face group meetings in their local area and some of the groups now meet on Zoom.
+If you are a member you can read about thier activities in the member section of our magazine 'YOUR BALDDER HEALTH' which comes out three times a year.
+The groups are especially helpful for newly diagnosed members who generally need more help and advice.

-The local group network and telephone support is only available to members of Bladder Health UK.
-When you join us, you will be put in touch with a volunteer co-ordinator.
+The local group network is only available to members of Bladder Health UK.
+When you join us, you will be put in touch with a group that could support you.

-If you would like to volunteer to run a local group or be a phone-pal, please contact us at info@bladderhealthuk.org.
-We will provide you with help and information to start your local group
+If you would like to volunteer to run a local group eith f2f or via Zoom, please contact us at info@bladderhealthuk.org.
+We will provide you with help and information to start your local group.

 get involved Get involved